ivarlund/LFUI-icons/README.md

 ## Migrating fron LFUI 6.x.x

-First you need to be using LFUI-componets and not LFUI 6.x.x in order to use LFUI-icons(you can use it without LFUI-components if you want but not with any version below 7.0.0).
+First you need to use LFUI-componets and not LFUI 6.x.x in order to use LFUI-icons(you can use it without LFUI-components if you want but not with any version below 7.0.0).

 There is no automatic way to upgrade from the old icon system, you will have to change the path of all icons in your project to the new structure.